ffyycc/game-data-visualization-web-repo/README.md

 # Find Your Video Game
 ## Graph Visualization for Games in Different Platforms

-This repo shares my data to create [Find Your Video Game](https://videogamevisual.com/) website.
+This repo shares my data using on [Find Your Video Game](https://videogamevisual.com/) website.
 You can visit **game_data** directory to find csv files I used on my website.

 All data are from [GameFAQs](https://gamefaqs.gamespot.com/), and I will update the data periodically.